The Globe and Mail: 2010–present

 In 2015, the Woodbridge Company acquired the remaining 15 per cent of the newspaper from BCE.

 Former Minister Michael Chan filed a libel lawsuit against The Globe and Mail in 2015 for $4.55 million after the paper allegedly "declined to retract their unfounded allegations" suggesting that Chan was "a risk to national security because of his ties to China."
 In August 2024, the Ontario Superior Court of Justice dismissed the case after Chan's failure to file court documents on time.

 In 2017, The Globe and Mail refreshed its web design with a new pattern library and faster load times on all platforms.
 The new website is designed to display well on mobile, tablet, and desktop, with pages that highlight journalists and newer articles.
 The new website has won several awards, including an Online Journalism Award.
 The Globe and Mail also launched its News Photo Archive, a showcase of more than 10,000 photos from its historic collection dedicated to subscribers.
 In concert with the Archive of Modern Conflict, The Globe and Mail digitized tens of thousands of negatives and photo prints from film, dating from 1900 to 1998, when film was last used in the newsroom.

 The Globe and Mail ended distribution of its print edition to New Brunswick, Nova Scotia, and PEI on November 30, 2017.

 Globe and Mail employees are represented by Unifor, whose most recent negotiations in September 2021 brought in a three-year contract set to end in 2024.

+In 2025, CEO Andrew Saunders stated that the newspaper was profitable, with less than 15% of revenue coming from print advertising and 63% from reader revenue.
+While company does not release subscription numbers publicly, a spokesperson stated that it had around 246,000 digital-only subscriptions as of late 2023 (excluding Apple News+), with subscriptions typically growing by 10-15% each year.

+As of 2026, The Globe and Mail newsroom was made up of 260 people.
+The paper grew its newsroom by more than 10% in 2025, adding 30 roles focused on coverage of business and financial services and "breakfast table" issues that reflect people's everyday lives.